 Diagnosing and fixing the problem

 Minor changes in the myocardium will not require drastic measures.
-The patient will be advised to correct blood pressure, take a course of vitamins and adhere to a healthy lifestyle.
+The patient will be advised to adjust blood pressure, take a course of vitamins and adhere to a healthy lifestyle.

 More serious changes in the myocardium already imply the presence of a disease; for diagnosis, the following measures are usually performed:

 1. Clinical blood test.
-Examines hemoglobin indices and criteria for inflammation.
+Examines hemoglobin levels and inflammation criteria.

-2. Blood biochemistry.
-Determines the state of the liver, kidneys, the amount of glucose, proteins, cholesterol.
+2. Biochemistry of blood.
+Determines the condition of the liver, kidneys, the amount of glucose, protein, cholesterol.

 4. Ultrasound.
 Visual examination of internal organs.

 5. ECG.
-Diffuse changes are indicated by a decrease in the T waves, which are responsible for ventricular repolarization.
-Focal changes are evidenced by negative T waves in 1–2 sectors.
+Diffuse changes are indicated by a decrease in T waves, responsible for ventricular repolarization.
+Focal changes are indicated by negative T waves in 1–2 sectors.

 6. Echocardiogram.
-The most informative method that identifies the causes of changes in the heart muscle due to clear visualization of its departments.
+The most informative method that identifies the causes of changes in the heart muscle thanks to clear visualization of its parts.

-Therapy must be combined with diet and lifestyle correction.
-By default, changes in the myocardium of a dystrophic or metabolic nature require adequate rest, adherence to sleep and diet.
+Therapy must be combined with correction of diet and lifestyle.
+Changes in the myocardium of a dystrophic or metabolic nature by default require proper rest, adherence to sleep patterns and diet.

 The heart responds well to those present in the diet: